beppu/peerstreet-server/peerstreet-client/README.md

 it should have a `:base_uri` key which specifies a URL (without a trailing slash) for the REST endpoint to use.

+By default, the base_uri will be `http://peerstreet.bavl.org` .

 #### base_uri

 Get the `@base_uri` of the client.